 - $400 / £380 / AU$650 for the LTE edition.

-Google unveiled its new smartwatch at its Google Pixel 7 event (officially titled Made By Google) on October 6, along with the Google Pixel 7 and Google Pixel 7 Pro phones.
-It's available for pre-order now, and will start shipping on October 13.
+Google unveiled its new smartwatch at its Google Pixel 7 event (officially titled Made By Google) on October 6, 2022 along with the Google Pixel 7 and Google Pixel 7 Pro phones (the Google Pixel 7a arrived the following year, in May 2023).
+It began shipping on October 13.

 The Google Pixel Watch is priced at $350 / £340 / AU$550 for the Wi-Fi and GPS model, and $400 / £380 / AU$650 for the LTE edition.
 As mentioned, there's just one size, and a wide range of band styles and colors.

 - Exquisite design and build